 The Magicians of Venice

-A fantasy series set in our modern world that draws inspiration from the world’s ancient past.
+A fantasy trilogy set in our modern world that draws inspiration from the world’s ancient past.
 From civilisations and mythology to the old forgotten Gods and Goddesses.

 Magicians of Venice